logological/logological.org/content/pages/keysigning.md

 3. Now pull out your hard copy of the key list from the party.
-For every key on the list where you made both checkmarks, check that the fingerprint in the keyring matches the one on the list:
+For every key on the list where you made both checkmarks, check that the owner and fingerprint given in the keyring match the ones on the list:

         $ gpg --fingerprint KEY_ID

-4. If the fingerprints match, then sign the key:
+4. If the owners and fingerprints match, then sign the key:

         $ gpg --sign-key KEY_ID